developerhelperhub/spring-boot2-cloud-discovery-and-client/README.md

-# Spring Boot 2.2.5 Oauth2 Authorization Server and Resource Server
+# Spring Boot 2.2.5 Cloud Discovery Server and its Client

-This repository contains the Oauth2 authorization server and resource server implementation.
-This example is continuation of the [Oauth2 Autherization and Resource Servers](https://github.com/developerhelperhub/spring-boot2-authorization-and-resource-servers/) example.
+This repository contains the spring boot cloud discovery and its client implementation.
+This example is continuation of the [Oauth2 Autherization and Resource Servers](https://github.com/developerhelperhub/spring-boot2-oauth2-clients-users-from-db) example.
 I would suggest, please look previous implementation before looking this source code.
-In the previous example, I used same authentication server as resource, but users and clients information are loaded from memory.
-In this example, I am using to load users and clients from database.
-I am using mongoDB database to store information in application.

 This repository contains four maven project.
 * my-cloud-service: Its main module, it contains the dependecy management of our application.
+* my-cloud-discovery-service: This is server for the discovery service
 * identity-service: This authentication server service.
 * client-application-service: This client application for authentication server.
 * resource-service: This resource server to provide the resource services for our application.